vinibretas/dummyrepo/README.md

 1. Receive input on how the user writes to serve as template
     1. Possible implementation:
         - Have files with text written by the user
+        - If there are more than 1 file